Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Introduction

-Motivated by this discussion, in this paper we develop a novel sequential method specifically tailored to the solution of the scenario-based optimization problem.
+Motivated by this discussion, in this paper we develop a sequential method specifically tailored to the solution of the scenario-based optimization problem.
 The proposed approach iteratively solves \textit{reduced-size} scenario problems of increasing size, and it is particularly appealing for large-size problems.
 This line of research follows and improves upon the schemes previously developed for various control problems, which include linear quadratic regulators, linear matrix inequalities and switched systems discussed in \cite{calafiore_research_2011,tempo_randomized_2012}.
 The main idea of these sequential methods is to introduce the concept of validation samples.
 That is, at step $k$ of the sequential algorithm, a ``temporary solution" is constructed and, using a suitably generated validation sample set, it is verified whether or not the probability of violation corresponding to the temporary solution is smaller than a given accuracy $\varepsilon$, and this event holds with confidence $1-\delta$.
-Due to their sequential nature, these algorithms may have wider applications than the scenario approach, in particular in real-world problems where fast computations are needed because of very stringent time requirements due to on-line implementations.
+Due to their sequential nature, these algorithms may have wider practical applications than non-sequential methods, in particular for real-world problems where fast computations are needed because of very stringent time requirements due to on-line implementations.
+However, we remark that the sequential methods proposed here, contrary to the scenario approach previously discussed, do not provide a priori bounds on the sample complexity.

-Compared to the sequential approaches discussed above, the methods proposed in this paper have the following distinct main advantages: 1. no feasibility assumption of the original uncertain problem is required; 2. the termination of the algorithm does not require the knowledge of some user-determined parameters such as the center of a feasibility ball; 3. the methods can be immediately implemented using existing off-the-shelf convex optimization tools, and no ad-hoc implementation of specific update rules (such as stochastic gradient, ellipsoid or cutting plane) is needed.
-We also remark that the methods presented here directly apply to optimization problems, whereas all the sequential methods discussed in \cite{calafiore_research_2011,tempo_randomized_2012} are limited to feasibility.
+Compared to the sequential approaches discussed above, the methods proposed in this paper have the following distinct main advantages: 1. the termination of the algorithm does not require the knowledge of some user-determined parameters, such as the center of a feasibility ball; 2. the methods can be immediately implemented using existing off-the-shelf convex optimization tools, and no ad-hoc implementation of specific update rules (such as stochastic gradient, ellipsoid or cutting plane) is needed.
+We also remark that the methods presented here directly apply to optimization problems, whereas the sequential methods discussed in \cite{calafiore_research_2011,tempo_randomized_2012} are limited to feasibility.